 The heat control is one of the biggest advantages of induction.
 Whether you raise or lower the temperature, the response you get with an induction burner is almost instant whereas an electric appliance takes a lot longer to react.

 This is one of the reasons why an electric cooking surface stays hot long after you switch it off, making it risky to leave it unattended when there are small kids around.

-Better heat control also means a reduction of cooking time (great gift especially when you or your family members are super hungry) and saving of energy, which is good for your overall electric bill consumption.
+Better heat control also means a reduction of cooking time and energy saving, which is good for your overall electric bill consumption.

 Induction cookers are the best in terms of safety because the glass surface itself does not get as hot as on traditional electric appliances.
 This is due to the induction of transferring heat directly to the cookware without causing heat production on the burner itself.

 Therefore, the residual heat is very little to almost none and it dissipates quickly, which makes the cooker safe to touch even a few seconds after switching it off.
 However, placing your hands on a source that generates heat is never recommended.

 Another great safety feature is that the cooker will not start unless you have a pot on and it will produce a beeping sound if you remove the pot while the device is still on.

 Induction reduces cooking time as it is almost instantly responsive to the changes in heat, which translates to less energy consumption.

 On the other hand, cooking on propane can raise energy consumption, especially during those warmer months, because you may need to run the air conditioner to counteract the rising of the room temperature.
 Not to mention the expenses to run a gas line or the plumbing and remodeling costs.